hclicory/IEEE754-Convertor/README.md

 ## 2021-08-23
 ### Version 1.0
+Feature
 >Input binary and convert to decimal number

 Able to input binary with digit:
 Sign : 1 digit
 Exponent : 8 digits
 Mantissa : 23 digits

 Notes:
 1. Over the digits limit is not allowed